 - Ensure that Connectors have both permission and routing rules to access private Resources.
 Resources that you configure in the Admin console will be resolved and routed from the Connector host.

 These same principles apply if you are using Connectors as public exit nodes, except that you need to ensure that the Connector host has a static public IP assigned to it, either directly or via a NAT Internet gateway.
 This is the IP address you'll use to whitelist in the service to be use with the exit node.

-In general, the host that the connector is running on should be optimized for, in decreasing order of importance:
+In general, the host that the Connector is running on should be optimized for, in decreasing order of importance: